-Through improved sector understanding, identify and strengthen within-sector support structures and processes which could facilitate local-level management by that sector, e.g. training in landcare matters provided to farmers by the Department of Agriculture, could include groundwater resource management and sustainability issues.

-Widely-occurring local-level needs, e.g. improved understanding required by farmers of water-use allocation processes, could be fed back to the Department of Water Affairs and Sanitation.
+- Through improved sector understanding, identify and strengthen within-sector support structures and processes which could facilitate local-level management by that sector, e.g. training in land-care matters provided to farmers by the Department of Agriculture, could include groundwater resource management and sustainability issues. - Widely-occurring local-level needs, e.g. improved understanding required by farmers of water-use allocation processes, could be fed back to the Department of Water Affairs and Sanitation. - Coordination of stakeholders (sectors) at national level should be replicated at provincial/ regional/ catchment level.
+Provincial Planning Committees should play a role here.